Deception Tip 80:

 If the left side is more expressive than the right that may indicate false expression, false emotions, and deception.
 If the left side is more expressive, that would mean the right brain or the right hemisphere is more prevalent in deception.

 Why?
-It is because the right is a little bit more free-spirited, it’s the creative side.
+It is because the right is a little bit more free-spirited, itโs the creative side.
 The left is more logical rules, mathematics, so the left is going to be more truthful, follow the rules.
-Therefore, on the left side of the face, you will see a little bit more asymmetricality, you’ll see that, you’ll also see how it pulls back and forth from one side of the face.
+Therefore, on the left side of the face, you will see a little bit more asymmetricality, youโll see that, youโll also see how it pulls back and forth from one side of the face.

-So, if the smile started on the left, because it’s false then the right will continue to match it and then the left may also go off sooner because that smile goes away, but you’ll see that it’s on the left side of the face more.
+So, if the smile started on the left, because itโs false then the right will continue to match it and then the left may also go off sooner because that smile goes away, but youโll see that itโs on the left side of the face more.

-It will be predominantly there first, the right is going to catch up because the conscious is going to realize what’s happening, ‘I’ve got to give this smile, I need a mask, I need to finish it out and it’s going to try to make it look as symmetrical and as truthful as possible.
+It will be predominantly there first, the right is going to catch up because the conscious is going to realize whatโs happening, โIโve got to give this smile, I need a mask, I need to finish it out and itโs going to try to make it look as symmetrical and as truthful as possible.

 So, pay attention to smiles and whether or not they are a real or a fake smile.
-If you see it’s a fake smile, try to determine if it’s simply a fake smile and that’s it or if it’s a smile that’s trying to cover up some other form of emotion or expression and if that’s the case, you can try to determine what that is.
+If you see itโs a fake smile, try to determine if itโs simply a fake smile and thatโs it or if itโs a smile thatโs trying to cover up some other form of emotion or expression and if thatโs the case, you can try to determine what that is.

-I want to thank you for listening to this week’s episode of the deception tips podcast.
-I hope that you’ll share it with your friends, subscribe to the feed, check out the deception tips videos, the blog and take a look at the books I have available and, as always, tune in next week for a new deception tip.
+I want to thank you for listening to this weekโs episode of the deception tips podcast.
+I hope that youโll share it with your friends, subscribe to the feed, check out the deception tips videos, the blog and take a look at the books I have available and, as always, tune in next week for a new deception tip.

 Video Transcript

-Hey guys, my name is Spencer Coffman, thank you for watching the deception tips videos.
-They’re all about teaching you how to read people and detect deception so that you will be able to tell if someone is lying to you.
+Hey guys, my name is Spencer Coffman, thank you for watching theย deception tips videos.
+Theyโre all about teaching you how to read people and detect deception so that you will be able to tell if someone is lying to you.
 Today, we are going to talk about a cool thing that happens every single day, you see this all the time, you probably see it thousands of times a day depending on how many people you see.

 You also display this type of gesture probably hundreds if not thousands of times every single day.
-What you don’t realize is that maybe half, maybe three quarters, maybe one-quarter of those times that you display it and see it, it may be fake, it could be deception.
+What you donโt realize is that maybe half, maybe three quarters, maybe one-quarter of those times that you display it and see it, it may be fake, it could be deception.
 It might not be an active part of a lie that someone is telling but that emotion or that display of that gesture is deceptive in and of itself.

 So, here we go, this is Deception Tip number 80.
 Smiles are very prevalent in lies.
 Pay close attention to the symmetricality of the smile, as asymmetrical smiles may be deceptive.
 This is important, this relates to a lot of the other tips that we have talked about over the past 80 episodes.
-If you are new to this channel or new to these videos, I really encourage you to take a look at some of those other videos as well as this one because they’re all going to tie together.
+If you are new to this channel or new to these videos, I really encourage you to take a look at some of those other videos as well as this one because theyโre all going to tie together.

-So, symmetricality is important in smiles, when things are symmetrical, a smile happens on both sides of the face and that’s important in all of these emotional expressions.
-If things are symmetrical, they’re generally true, so symmetricality happens on both sides of the face, the expressions, smiles, truthful, genuine, enjoyment smiles are going to happen on both sides of the face.
+So, symmetricality is important in smiles, when things are symmetrical, a smile happens on both sides of the face and thatโs important in all of these emotional expressions.
+If things are symmetrical, theyโre generally true, so symmetricality happens on both sides of the face, the expressions, smiles, truthful, genuine, enjoyment smiles are going to happen on both sides of the face.
 Oftentimes, you may say oh, well, I see people smile all the time, it always happens on both sides of the face.

 Well, did it happen more on one side than the other?
 If so, then that could be a false smile, it could have started on one side and then continued and then even out on the other and that could be a false smile.
 Also, did the smile last a long time?
 Remember, spontaneous, things that are spontaneous in an emotional expression are often more truthful than non-spontaneous.

-So, if a smile happens, genuine truthful smiles are usually four seconds or less, so someone smiling for a long period of time like when they’re taking a picture and it’s longer than four seconds, is that emotion genuinely felt?
+So, if a smile happens, genuine truthful smiles are usually four seconds or less, so someone smiling for a long period of time like when theyโre taking a picture and itโs longer than four seconds, is that emotion genuinely felt?
 Are they really feeling that emotion or are they just putting on that face?
-That’s typically what happens, a lot of times when people lie, smiles come in because it is a very great masking emotion.
+Thatโs typically what happens, a lot of times when people lie, smiles come in because it is a very great masking emotion.

 If someone is about to show fear or sadness or anger, a smile might come on to mask that emotion.
-You’ll see this a lot in other cultures such as Asian cultures where they are taught you cannot show sadness or anger or any of that.
-When you’re being reprimanded or scolded, you’re supposed to smile and put on that happy face.
-What happens is in the Americas, where people are ignorant to that, they might say, “What, do you think this is funny?”
+Youโll see this a lot in other cultures such as Asian cultures where they are taught you cannot show sadness or anger or any of that.
+When youโre being reprimanded or scolded, youโre supposed to smile and put on that happy face.
+What happens is in the Americas, where people are ignorant to that, they might say, โWhat, do you think this is funny?โ

-That’s just what they’re taught, they’re taught to have a smile on their face when something serious is happening or when they’re in trouble.
-It’s not that they think it’s funny it’s because that’s how they were brought up, so that’s something to be aware of, be culturally educated.
-That smile is being put on as a mask to that emotion that they’re really feeling, you might be chewing them out, they’re smiling.
-They’re not happy, obviously, but they’re putting on a mask to that emotion.
+Thatโs just what theyโre taught, theyโre taught to have a smile on their face when something serious is happening or when theyโre in trouble.
+Itโs not that they think itโs funny itโs because thatโs how they were brought up, so thatโs something to be aware of, be culturally educated.
+That smile is being put on as a mask to that emotion that theyโre really feeling, you might be chewing them out, theyโre smiling.
+Theyโre not happy, obviously, but theyโre putting on a mask to that emotion.

 So, when people are lying and all these other emotions might be happening, they might put on that smile to mask it.
 If you want some more smile information, I did a research study that you can check out back in 2013 on truthful or real or fake smiles, genuine and non-genuine, or enjoyment and non-enjoyment smiles.
 That is something that you could look at to get a little bit more information on true and false smiles.

 In terms of deception, smiles are probably the number one masking emotion or masking gesture that comes on to hide emotion.
-Remember, if they’re not telling a lie, putting on that masking smile, it’s covering up something, which means that’s deception in and of itself.
-So, if they have fear and they smile, well they were feeling fear now they put on a smile, that’s deception because they’re covering up what they’re really feeling with something they’re not feeling.
+Remember, if theyโre not telling a lie, putting on that masking smile, itโs covering up something, which means thatโs deception in and of itself.
+So, if they have fear and they smile, well they were feeling fear now they put on a smile, thatโs deception because theyโre covering up what theyโre really feeling with something theyโre not feeling.

-For example, when you’re taking your picture and you’re smiling, are you really happy that your picture is getting taken or you’re smiling for the picture?
-You’re putting on a deception right there, you’re deceiving the people who are going to look at that picture because are you really happy or are you just smiling for the camera?
-Sometimes you could really be happy, sometimes not, you can generally tell in the pictures when a smile is true or when it’s just that fake smile.
+For example, when youโre taking your picture and youโre smiling, are you really happy that your picture is getting taken or youโre smiling for the picture?
+Youโre putting on a deception right there, youโre deceiving the people who are going to look at that picture because are you really happy or are you just smiling for the camera?
+Sometimes you could really be happy, sometimes not, you can generally tell in the pictures when a smile is true or when itโs just that fake smile.

-Usually, what happens is those fake smile pictures, you’re looking at them and then they end up getting deleted anyway.
-So, keep in mind that smiles are used to mask a lot of things and then a smile if it’s just happening to mask something that could be deception in and of itself.
-There may not be a lie going on there, there doesn’t have to be a lie going on there.
+Usually, what happens is those fake smile pictures, youโre looking at them and then they end up getting deleted anyway.
+So, keep in mind that smiles are used to mask a lot of things and then a smile if itโs just happening to mask something that could be deception in and of itself.
+There may not be a lie going on there, there doesnโt have to be a lie going on there.

-So, if this is your first time watching these videos, I’d love to have you subscribe to the channel on YouTube.
+So, if this is your first time watching these videos, Iโd love to have youย subscribe to the channel on YouTube.
 Feel free to comment with any questions you may have as well.
-Also, if you’d like some more information, we have bookspodcasts, and blog posts all available on spencercoffman.com that are dedicated to teaching you exactly what every body is really saying.
+Also, if youโd like some more information,ย we have books,ย podcasts, andย blog postsย all available onย spencercoffman.comย that are dedicated to teaching you exactly what every body is really saying.

 Until next time.